 Summer J. Hart

 Summer J. Hart is an interdisciplinary artist from Maine, living in the Hudson Valley, New York.
 Her written and visual artworks are influenced by folklore, superstition, divination, and forgotten territories reclaimed by nature.
-She is the author of the micro-chapbook, Augury of Ash (Post Ghost Press, 2020).
-Her poetry can be found in Waxwing, The Massachusetts Review, Northern New England Review, and elsewhere.
-Hart’s mixed-media installations have been featured in galleries including Pen + Brush, NYC; Gitana Rosa Gallery at Paterson Art Factory, Paterson, NJ; and LeMieux Galleries, New Orleans, LA.
+She is the author of Boomhouse (The 3rd Thing Press, 2022).
+Her poetry can be found in Waxwing, The Massachusetts Review, Northern New England Review, Denver Quarterly, and elsewhere.
+Her mixed-media installations have been featured in galleries including Pen + Brush, NYC; Gitana Rosa Gallery at Paterson Art Factory, Paterson, NJ; and LeMieux Galleries, New Orleans, LA.
 She is a member of the Listuguj Mi’gmaq First Nation.

 Steven Heighton received the 2016 Governor General’s Award for Poetry for The Waking Comes Late.
 His work has appeared in Granta, the London Review of Books, Poetry, Best American Poetry, Tin House, Best American Mystery Stories, and the New York Times Book Review.
 His forthcoming work includes Reaching Mithymna: Among the Volunteers and Refugees on Lesvos (Biblioasis, 2020), and a volume of new and selected poems (Anansi, 2021).